Global types and event structure semantics for asynchronous multiparty sessions: Abstract

 \section{Abstract}

 We propose an interpretation of multiparty sessions with asynchronous communication as \emph{Flow Event Structures}.
 We introduce a new notion of \emph{asynchronous type} for such sessions, ensuring the expected properties for multiparty sessions, including progress.
-Our asynchronous types, which reflect asynchrony more directly than standard global types and are more permissive, are themselves interpreted as \emph{Prime Event Structures}.
-The main result is that the Event Structure interpretation of a session is equivalent, when the session is typable, to the Event Structure interpretation of its asynchronous type.
+Our asynchronous types, which reflect asynchrony more directly and more precisely than standard global types and are more permissive, are themselves interpreted as \emph{Prime Event Structures}.
+The main result is that the Event Structure interpretation of a session is equivalent, when the session is typable, to the Event Structure interpretation of its asynchronous type, namely their domains of configurations are isomorphic.